Organized changing station: teal & pink cloth diapers, inserts, wipes, and silver nursing cups in a velvet pouch.

 Primary fix — Sun-dry: Lay damp (not dry) stained diapers in direct sunlight.
 UV exposure removes most organic staining within a few hours — entirely free and surprisingly effective.

-Secondary fix — Oxygen bleach: For persistent staining, soak in oxygen bleach solution before washing.
+Secondary fix — Oxygen bleach: For persistent staining, soak in an oxygen bleach solution before washing.
 Do not use chlorine bleach — it degrades elastic and waterproofing.

 Cloth Diapering On the Go